Safety and Health Reporter

 Settling first with the UIM carrier is a possibility.
 It should only be done in a large case.
 As stated in Llewellyn v.
 White, 297 Va.
 588, 602 (2019), the defendant is not entitled to a credit for this UIM payment.
 However if the defendant is the one who arranged for the waiver of subrogation by the UIM carrier, then it is possible that the defendant could receive a credit.
 If UIM requires a release, which normally they don’t, make sure no culpable person is released.

-D. Defendant is Deceased
+D. Wealthy Defendant

 They obviously can’t sign the release and can’t cooperate with the UIM carrier.
 There probably is some logic in getting the consent of the UIM carrier to such a release and making sure that all of the provisions of Va.
 Code § 38.2-2206.K through N are incorporated.

-The better practice in terms of dealing with UIM #2 is to see if they consent or at least do not object to settling with UIM #1.
+However the better practice in terms of dealing with UIM #2 is to see if they consent or at least do not object to settling with UIM #1.

 Check your policy from UIM #2 to see if there is any consent requirement in that policy.

-F. Additional Things to do After Settling
+I. Additional Things to do After Settling

 Car Accident UM Settlement-Contact Us